humanbydefinition/textmode.synth.js/README.md

 # textmode.synth.js

-`textmode.synth.js` is a derivative work of [hydra-synth](https://github.com/hydra-synth/hydra-synth) by [Olivia Jack](https://github.com/olivia-jack), adapted for the [textmode.js](https://github.com/humanbydefinition/textmode.js) ecosystem.
+**A derivative work of [hydra-synth](https://github.com/hydra-synth/hydra-synth) by [Olivia Jack](https://github.com/olivia-jack), adapted for the [textmode.js](https://github.com/humanbydefinition/textmode.js) ecosystem.**

-It provides a `hydra`-inspired chainable visual synthesis system for `textmode.js`, enabling you to create procedural ASCII/text animations with simple, expressive code.
+Create procedural ASCII/text animations with a `hydra`-inspired, chainable visual synthesis system.

 ## Features

-- 🎨 **Procedural generation**: Generate characters, colors, and patterns using oscillators, noise, voronoi, and more
+- 🎨 **Procedural generation** - Oscillators, noise, voronoi, and more
-- 🔗 **Method chaining**: Hydra-style fluent API for building complex visual effects
+- 🔗 **Method chaining** - Hydra-style fluent API for complex visuals
-- 🎯 **Three-texture system**: Independent control over characters, character colors, and cell backgrounds
+- 🎯 **Three-texture system** - Independent control over characters, foreground, and background
-- ⚡ **WebGL Powered**: Compiled to optimized GLSL shaders for real-time performance
+- ⚡ **WebGL powered** - Compiled to optimized GLSL shaders
-- 🔄 **Feedback loops**: Create trails, motion blur, and recursive patterns
+- 🔄 **Feedback loops** - Trails, motion blur, and recursive patterns
-- 📦 **Compositional API**: Start with any aspect (char, color, background) and build from there
+- 📦 **Compositional API** - Start from any aspect and build organically
+- 📚 **Extensible** - Add your own sources, transforms, and more

+## Try it online first

+To go along with the release of this library, we've created a **live coding environment** where you can explore everything in the browser: [synth.textmode.art](https://synth.textmode.art)

+It features IntelliSense & auto-completion, documentation on hover, curated examples to explore, and a lot more.
+The whole `textmode.js` ecosystem is available at your fingertips.

 ## Installation